GiuffreLab/awx-juniper-ee/README.md

 - Ansible-Builder
 - An account on a container registration service (quay.io or docker hub for example)

+The guide goes on the assumption that you have a basic understanding of `AWX-Operator` as well as `Ansible` and `Docker`.

 # Steps to build the image for hosting

 The following files need to be in the same folder